-Once it has been determined that surgery is your best option, you may schedule your surgery.
+Once is has been determined that surgery is your best option, you may schedule your surgery.
 Unless other arrangements have been made, your surgery scheduler will contact you.
 Please check your calendar carefully before making a commitment to a specific date for your surgery in order to avoid scheduling conflicts.
-Your navigator will contact you 10 to 14 days before surgery to review instructions.